 Source: Statista Research Department: The primary driver of investment in your contact center

 What is a company's culture?

 Source: Call Center Helper

 First of all, the company's culture is the single most important goal for every organization the project team must be interested in.
 Every successful call center process management is based on strong and proven principles.
 No matter how big or small it is.
-The statement is - the human-oriented culture is the only way to win in changes of your call center.
+The statement is - the human-oriented culture is the only way to win in changes in your call center.
 And here’s why.